Trump flirtation with 2024 run growing more serious, sources say

-(The Hill) – Former President Donald Trump is holding discussions about announcing a 2024 campaign, sources told The Hill, with some current and former advisers believing it is a matter of when, not if, Trump will launch a third White House bid.
+WASHINGTON (The Hill) — Former President Donald Trump is holding discussions about announcing a 2024 campaign, sources told The Hill.
+Some current and former advisers believe it is a matter of when—not if—Trump will launch a third White House bid.

 One source, who spoke on the condition of anonymity, argued there’s no rush for Trump to declare his candidacy.
 Trump remains the most popular and influential figure in the Republican Party, the source said, and the former president could afford to wait until he has a clearer campaign infrastructure in place before throwing himself fully into a White House campaign.